ivan-zaitsev/shop-telegram-bot/README.md

 ## Notes before deploy
 - Telegram bot sends images as a link, if they are uploaded from the localhost, the bot will not be able to send them
+- Telegram bot does not support raw ip address, you should use domain instead

 ## How to deploy with docker
 ```